Top 10 Yu-Gi-Oh Spell Cards (2019)

 5. Salamangreat Circle

 Resolving at instant speed, you can play Circle any time on your turn, or set it to use on your opponent's.
 When activated, it lets you utilize either of its effects.
-The first simply nabs a Salamangreat monster from your deck; the second makes a Salamangreat link monster who was summoned using a material with the same name immune to other monster effects for the turn.
+The first simply nabs a Salamangreat monster from your deck, while the second makes a Salamangreat link monster who was summoned using a material with the same name immune to other monster effects for the turn.

 You can only activate one Circle per turn, but thanks to its speed, even if you have two, you can use one, then set the other to activate on your opponent's round.
 And the ability to pick between a search or defense lets Circle adapt to your current situation—an excellent support for one of the game's most popular archetypes.